-- 280 timescales of variability in the stratosphere were tested with the autocorrelation of Zcap, and it was found that the weakening (El Niño) and strengthening (La Niña) of the polar vortex due to ENSO phases explainsexplained changes to the timescales of the variability.
-However, similar strength changes to the vortex by the bias corrections did not relate directly into similar changes to the timescales of the variability, suggesting that other factors associated with bias correction procedure affect the timescales. - The impact of ENSO phase on Zcap response to SSWs was fairly consistent amongst the models, with a weaker lower stratospheric Zcap SSW relative response (i.e. less warming/less weakened vortex) during El Niño years, and stronger Zcap relative response (more warming, weaker vortex) during La Niña years.
+- confirm the observed ENSO-SSW relationship.
+Our model results differ from observations and are in line with other modelling studies, which show a more linear relationship between ENSO and SSWs.
+The increase in wave 1 events in El Niño years and wave 2 events in La Niña years is captured by the bias corrected runs, but not by the control run.
+The timescales of variability in the stratosphere were tested with the autocorrelation of Zcap, and it was found that the weakening - 270 (El Niño) and strengthening (La Niña) of the polar vortex due to ENSO phases explains changes to the timescales of the variability.
+However, similar strength changes to the vortex by the bias corrections did not relate directly into similar changes to the timescales of the variability, suggesting that other factors associated with bias correction procedure affect the timescales.

+The impact of ENSO phase on Zcap response to SSWs was fairly consistent amongst the models, with a weaker lower stratospheric Zcap SSW relative response (i.e. less warming/less weakened vortex) during El Niño years, and stronger Zcap relative response (more warming, weaker vortex) during La Niña years.
 This relationship between ENSO phase and the stratospheric SSW response did not consistently lead to a similar relationship between the MSLP response averaged over 30 days after SSWs amongst the models.
 All the model runs showed a negative AO response, with FullBC and StratBC having a stronger response in La Niña years and CTRL and TropBC having a weaker response in El Niño years.
+The composite

-The composite eddy heat flux HF showed that a larger anomalous wave forcing is required for an SSW to occur during La Niña years, compared to neutral and El Niño years, and the El Niño anomalous wave forcing required to trigger an SSW was slightly smaller than in neutral years.
-This relationship is associated with the fact that the anomalous forcing is calculated with respect to each experiment's experiment's own climatology, and there is a larger background wave forcing in the El Niño - experiments and a smaller wave forcing in the La Niña experiments.
-Consequently, a relatively small anomalous forcing is required to induce an SSW in the El Niño experiments, andamd a large anomalous forcing is required in La Niña experiments.
+- 280 eddy heat flux showed that a larger anomalous wave forcing is required for an SSW to occur during La Niña years, compared to neutral and El Niño years, and the El Niño anomalous wave forcing required to trigger an SSW was slightly smaller than in neutral years.
+This relationship is associated with the fact that the anomalous forcing is calculated with respect to each experiment's own climatology, and there is a larger background wave forcing in the El Niño experiments and a smaller wave forcing in the La Niña experiments.
+Consequently, a relatively small anomalous forcing is required to induce - an SSW in the El Niño experiments, and a large anomalous forcing is required in La Niña experiments.
 The additional wave forcing during La Niña years primarily came from an increase in wave 2 events, and likewise the reduced wave forcing during El Niño years was associated with less wave 2 forcing.
 This result is similar in the ERA5 data, although with more extreme differences in wave 1 and 2 between the ENSO phases.
-Indeed, in ERA5 La Niña - 300 years the magnitude of wave 2 forcing is greater than that of wave 1, which was only reproducedonly occurred in the StratBC model runs.

-Overall, we show that reductions in both stratospheric and tropospherc biases improvements to the strength of the polar vortex can improve the SSW statistics of a model in relation to the number of SSWs per year, and the ratio of wave 1 and wave 2 events.
-Whether the improvements lead leads to a more realistic ENSO-SSW relationship is unclear given the large uncertainty in the observed statistics.
+Indeed, in ERA5 La Niña years the magnitude of wave 2 forcing is greater than that of wave 1, which was only reproduced in the StratBC model runs. - 290 Overall, we show that reductions in both stratospheric and tropospherc biases can improve the SSW statistics of a model in relation to the number of SSWs per year, and the ratio of wave 1 and wave 2 events.
+Whether the improvements lead to a more realistic ENSO-SSW relationship is unclear given the large uncertainty in the observed statistics.